 The European channel allocation and the channel bandwidth of 10 MHz cannot be changed.

-Channel reallocation to avoid interference between C-ITS and Wi-Fi is not feasible.
+Channel reallocation to avoid interference between C-ITS and 802.11 RLAN is not feasible.
 In Europe not all channels are allocated yet, therefore channel relocation is not supported by the European regulators.

 The detection of C-ITS signals should consider the sensitivity and dynamic conditions of C-ITS, i.e. a highly dynamic environment, including (Doppler/multipath) effects from moving signal sources on the transmitted and received signals.